tobyhodges/pangenomics-workbench/episodes/02-downloading-genomes.md

 {: .language-bash}

 ~~~
 agalactiae_18RS21   agalactiae_H36B   annotated_mini
 ~~~
 {: .output}

-Prior to downloading anything from the NCBI, we recommend verifying if the genome or genomes you are interested in are available in the database.
-The package `ncbi-genome-download` includes the `--dry-run` or `-n` flag, which means that the algorithm only will check the genomes you specify to download, but without downloading the files.
-Other useful flags are `--formats`, which serve to specify the desired format; `--genera` to specify the genus (or species), and `-S` for the strains.
-Importantly, the `ncbi-genome-download` command must always end with the name of the group of organisms where the search will be performed, which in our case will be `bacteria`.
+Downloading several complete genomes could consume significant memory and time.
+It is essential to ensure the accuracy of the filters or parameters we use before downloading a potentially incorrect list of genomes.
+A recommended strategy is to utilize the --dry-run (or -n) flag included in the ncbi-genome-download package, which conducts a search of the specified genomes without downloading the files.
+Once we confirm that the list of genomes found is correct, we can proceed with the same command, removing the --dry-run flag

-So, first, let's check if one of the genomes we are interested in downloading, "*Streptococcus agalactiae* 515", is available in NCBI.
-We will use the flags mentioned above.
+So, first, let's confirm the availability of one of the genomes we aim to download, namely *Streptococcus agalactiae* 515, on NCBI.
+To do so, we will employ the --dry-run flag mentioned earlier, specifying the genus and strain name, selecting the FASTA format, and indicating its group (bacteria).

 ~~~
-$ ncbi-genome-download -n --formats fasta --genera "Streptococcus agalactiae" -S 515 bacteria
+$ ncbi-genome-download --dry-run --genera "Streptococcus agalactiae" -S 515 --formats fasta bacteria
 ~~~
 {: .language-bash}
 ~~~